A tale of a time long gone, not even to the nearest of men's remembrance, a

 Hunters, it is said that the Head Hunters were shot with poisoned arrows from

-the hide out, capturing and killing them on spot.
+the hideout, capturing and killing them on the spot.

 Or is it on the basis of

-another oral story, Khegpa or the Head Hunter comes into limelight when few
+another oral story, Khegpa or the Head Hunter comes into the limelight when a few

 people, who ran out of provisions at home spread the fear in people so that

-people tend to assemble and be in group at some large and spacious homes.
+people tend to assemble and be in groups at large and spacious homes.
 This

 gives Khegpas or the head Hunters the best chance to steal.